decfisher/Napier-GA-Group-H/use-cases/use-case-2.md

-USE CASE: 2 Produce a Report on the Salary of Employees in a department CHARACTERISTIC INFORMATION
+USE CASE: 2 Produce a Report on the top 10 populated capital cities in the world, a continent and region CHARACTERISTIC INFORMATION
 Goal in Context
-As an HR advisor I want to produce a report on the salary of employees in a department so that I can support financial reporting of the organisation.
+As an employee of the organisation I want to produce reports on the top N populated capital cities, sorted by world, continent and region, where N is provided by the user, to give to the World Health Organisation.

 Scope
 Company.